sebastian-kuebeck/encab/docs/extensions.rst

 ``override``: Boolean (optional)

-if true, builtin patterns are overriden
+if true, builtin patterns are overridden

 startup_script
 --------------

 Run scripts before the actual programs are started.
-In addition, environman variables can be loaded from a file or generated using a script.
+In addition, environment variables can be loaded from a file or generated using a script.

 Example: